keithn/seatest/README.md

 7) Run
 ## Abort if assert
 Seatest continue running the fixture if assert inside is failed.
 Sometimes, user want to break fixture after failed assert.
-For example.
 User can build tests with ABORT_TEST_IF_ASSERT_FAIL flag (use -D).

 ## Examples
 In the download zip there is an examples folder that shows a typical setup of multiple test fixtures with setups and teardowns, a test suite with global setup/teardown.
 It also shows the use of a number of the assert macros.